jyamanaka/MajorStudio2/README.md

 In the name of progress, entire small towns would be demolished, and the ecosystem and wildlife would be destroyed.
 It seems that swamps are continually viewed as wasteland, and valuable real estate to pave over in the name of commerce and progress.

-**The Big Idea**
+## The Big Idea

-I’d like to show that swamps are a magical place, however are misunderstood and misused.
+Show that swamps are a magical place, however are misunderstood and misused.
 Can I influence the misperception of swamps and wetlands that exist all around us in the tri-state area?
 My goal is to show how, through the story of the Great Swamp, the dynamic struggle  to save some of our most misunderstood but valuable of ecosystems.

 ![](images/Storyboard1.jpg)

 ![](images/Storyboard1.png)

 ![](images/Storyboard2.jpg)

 ![](images/Storyboard2.png)